zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-project/create-project.md

     ![](images/build-pipeline.png " ")

-## Task 3: Add Credentials to Deploy the Visual Application
+## Task 3: Add credentials to deploy the visual application

 Now that your project is provisioned, let's set up the credentials that VB Studio will use to deploy your visual application to the VB development instance.